SebeMsomi/Locallibrary/README.md

 I need to implement the follwoing functionalities:

-Display all authors Display all books
+Display all authors <br>
+Display all books<br>
-Implement Create, Read, Update and Delete for Author Implement Create, Read, Update and Delete for Books Implement model for BookInstance, Genre
+Implement Create, Read, Update and Delete for Author<br>
+Implement Create, Read, Update and Delete for Books<br>
+Implement model for BookInstance, Genre<br>
-Implement model for Genre
+Implement model for Genre<br>
-Implement controller for BookInstance
+Implement controller for BookInstance<br>
-Implement controller for Genre
+Implement controller for Genre<br>

 To get this project up and running locally on your computer:<br>
 1.Set up a Nodejs development environment.<br>